How to Make Cappuccino at Home

 The first step toward a nice cappuccino is to prepare the espresso.

-Now espresso represents the most concentrated form of coffee, and for the cappuccino, it represents one third of the whole drink.
+Espresso represents one of the most concentrated forms of coffee.
+For a cappuccino, it represents one third of the whole drink.

-To brew the espresso for the cappuccino, simply grind up enough coffee for a shot of espresso.
+To brew the espresso for the cappuccino, be sure to grind up enough coffee for a shot of espresso.

 Make sure you grind it nice and fine.
 I would personally recommend a burr grinder to get that nice fine consistency.

-The best way to tell if the coffee grinds are fine enough is to pinch some of it between your thumb and your forefinger and if it clumps slightly but doesn’t keep an imprint of your thumb, than it is perfect.
+The best way to tell if the coffee grinds are fine enough is to pinch some of it between your thumb and your forefinger and if it clumps slightly but doesn’t keep an imprint of your thumb.

 Make sure to tap the outside of the portafilter to get any loose espresso grounds off the side of the filter.
 Then simply place the filter into your espresso machine.

-Let it sit in the machine until you’ve foamed the milk so that when you do pull the espresso shot, it’s nice and fresh for when you put the cappuccino together.
+Let it sit in the machine until you’ve foamed the milk so that when you do pull the espresso shot, it’s nice and fresh for when you assemble the cappuccino.

 The next step in making that wonderful cappuccino is to foam or froth the milk.